Easy lemon garlic lamb chops are quick to cook and perfectly juicy. Great for weeknights when you want a delicious dinner on the table fast.

 - Pre-heat a cast-iron/stainless steel pan over high heat.

-- Drizzle the lamb chops with the olive oil and lemon juice then generously season with the herbs and spices on both sides.
+- Drizzle the lamb chops with the olive oil and lemon juice then generously season with the herbs, spices and garlic on both sides.

 - Place the lamb chops in the hot pan then sear for 2-3 minutes per side until golden brown.